-When conducting these weekly writing lessons, remind your children to start each sentence with a capital letter and to end each sentence with a period, exclamation point or question mark.
+Fifth, when conducting these weekly writing lessons, remind your children to start each sentence with a capital letter and to end each sentence with a period, exclamation point or question mark.
 Kindly remind your children in places that they forget these.

-Guide your children through each section so their story is organized and complete.
+Last, guide your children through each section so their story is organized and complete.
 They are free to write each section using their own words.